Is my credit card information secure?

 There are many advantages to building with straw bales.
-A straw bale house is at least three times more energy efficient than a typical conventional house, is extremely sound proof, has a fire resistance of three times that of conventional homes, is made from a natural, “waste” material, does not off gas like conventional homes, has soft and subtle lines which translate into a calm and beautiful home.
-This last point is hard to describe, but if you have ever visited a well built straw bale home, you know what we mean!
+A straw bale house is at least three times more energy-efficient than a typical conventional house, is extremely soundproof, has a fire resistance of three times that of conventional homes, is made from a natural, “waste” material, does not off-gas like conventional homes, has soft and subtle lines which translate into a calm and beautiful home.
+This last point is hard to describe, but if you have ever visited a well-built straw bale home, you know what we mean!
 There is nothing quite like it in the world.

 Can the plans be modified?

 Yes.
-In fact, we expect you to modify the plans to fit your individual needs and desires as we don’t think that any one set of plans is perfect for everyone.
+In fact, we expect you to modify the plans to fit your individual needs, desires, and local building requirements as we don’t think that any one set of plans is perfect for everyone.
 In most cases, our customers use their local resources, their builder or a local designer, to make the changes to the plans; however, it is often possible to work directly with the original architect or designer to make the necessary changes.
 A fee of some kind will be in place for such modifications and that fee is set by the architect or designer.
 We are happy to put you in direct contact with the architect and designer if they are willing to accept the job.

 In order to work with the original architect or designer, you will first need to purchase the plans in vellum format.
 We will then put you in direct contact with the architect or designer.
 At that point, we will no longer be involved with your discussions as they relate to the changes to the plans.
 Should you decide not to work with the original architect or designer, you are welcome to work with anyone of your choosing to modify the plans in line with the copyright requirements stated on this site.

 Yes.
 Most of the homes on the site can be easily modified to change the foundation type.
-Some structural review will be necessary to ensure that the change does not negatively impact the construction of the house; however, such review is relatively simple to complete and can be done by your builder or designer (if you are using one for modifications), or by working directly with the original architect/designer.
+A structural review will be necessary to ensure that the change does not negatively impact the construction of the house; however, such a review is relatively simple to complete and can be done by your builder or designer (if you are using one for modifications), or by working directly with the original architect/designer.